harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/test-configuration-options.md

 *Note: that you must also specify `duration` to set the test length.
 Each VU will run the default (aka main) function over and over (like a while-true loop) for the length of the test.*

+**NOTE:** If `vus` are specified as written above and dynamic stages are also used as described in the following section.
+Tests will **START** at the constant VU level specified.

 ### Dynamic VU load

 To specify an arbitrary number of ramp-up, constant and ramp-down stages you set the `stages` option: